pnsn/eqMap/README.md

 </code></pre>

 ###Polygons
 Polygons are served via a public facing KML file.
 You can add as many polygon files as you wish.
 Each must have a unique name.
-See eqMapConfig.js for examples.
+See eqMapConfigExample.js for examples.

+##Request types
+This plugin expects a JSON object served via a web service or public facing flat file.
+If the web service is on a different host than the web server you must create a [JSONP request](http://en.wikipedia.org/wiki/JSONP), which allows for cross site scripting.
+This can be done by appending "?callback=?" to the end of the url.
+The default URLs in the eqMapConfigExample.js file use JSONP since they are calling the PNSN web services.